-Armed burglary suspect arrested by Rifle Police Department
+Armed burglary suspect arrested Tuesday was out on bond from January vehicular homicide case

-A Rifle man who allegedly broke into a house and woke up a resident in his bedroom while pointing a BB gun in his face was arrested Tuesday evening.
+A Rifle man who was out on bond from a vehicular homicide case earlier this year allegedly broke into a house and woke up a resident in his bedroom while pointing a BB gun in his face was arrested Tuesday evening.

 Chayton Reynolds, 20, was arrested on felony charges of third-degree robbery and fifth-degree menacing, his arrest affidavit states.
 Reynolds was also arrested on misdemeanor charges of first-degree assault and third-degree theft.